A bill to amend title 18, United States Code, to prohibit certain conduct relating to the use of horses for human consumption.

 Length: 3 pages

-This bill was introduced on March 26, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 27, 2019, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.